Skip to Main Content

 Find a doctor or pharmacy* near you to get your flu shot.

-Why get a flu shot every year?
+Why get your flu vaccine every flu season?

 • Flu viruses are always changing.
 Scientists predict which virus will be most common each year.
-Flu vaccines are changed each flu season to make them work as well as possible.
+Flu vaccines change each flu season to make them work as well as possible.

 Can the flu shot give my child the flu?